Enriching the quality of life in the village by encouraging and supporting

 Winter Market - The Velvet Mill

-The first Saturday in November, the market moves inside to the Velvet Mill, 22 Bayview Ave., located at 28 Cutler Street in Stonington.
+In the winter, the market moves inside to the Velvet Mill, 22 Bayview Ave. in Stonington.
 The winter market provides a great meeting place for the community.
 On cold winter days it’s fun to stop in for a hot cup of homemade soup, a chat with friends and to see what the farmers and craft vendors are offering.
 Get there early before the green house spinach or baby bok choy sells out!
 A variety of musicians cheer up a gray day and craft vendors offer unique gifts for the holiday season.
 The winter market is held Saturdays from 10am-1pm.
 For dates, please see our Facebook page: "SVIA Facebook"

 Over the years, the market has become an integral part of village life.
 Please take the time to visit our market…it's a great way to meet people in the community while supporting our local farmers and artisans.